 Can lion's dung put off cats?

-We’ve tested products that contain lion’s dung, a strong scent that reportedly scares off cats, and the results so far have been inconclusive.
-We are not recommending lion dung products as cat repellents at this time.
+I’ve tested products that contain lion’s dung, a strong scent that reportedly scares off cats, and the results so far have been inconclusive in large areas.
+They only work in containers and they need to be replaced.